lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 - If your circle sits on the edge of the dataset (common near state boundaries), expect large nodata regions; this is fine as long as some valid pixels remain
 - When working purely in memory, inspect the DataFrames returned from the conversion step before writing snapshots

-### Suitability scores are all zero
+### Biochar suitability scores are all zero or NaN

-**Problem**: All suitability scores are 0.0.
+**Problem**: All biochar suitability scores are 0.0 or NaN.

 **Solution**:
-- Check that thresholds file exists: `configs/thresholds.yaml`
-- Verify the in-memory tables contain the required soil property columns
+- Verify the in-memory tables contain the required soil property columns (moisture, SOC, pH, temperature)
 - Check that property values are within expected ranges
-- Review threshold values in `configs/thresholds.yaml`
-- Run `python -m src.analysis.thresholds` (or a quick REPL) to ensure thresholds load as expected
+- Ensure SOC and pH values are present (these are required for biochar suitability calculation)
+- Check that moisture and temperature have valid values or will use default values (50% moisture, 20°C temperature)
-- Inspect the per-property score columns (`*_score`) to see which property is pulling the composite down
+- Inspect the biochar suitability score columns to see which properties might be causing issues

 ## Configuration Issues